yOyOeK1/oiyshTerminal/ySS_calibration/sites/remote-camera/README.md

 Then request http to node-red api broadcasting new item over webSocket

 So in three clicks you have a remote camera.

+It use yss/libs and can do https to http bridging.

 ## status